 RRH assists individuals and families quickly exist homelessness and return to permanent housing within Bucks County.
 This transitional housing program provides women and children with short-term rental assistance, intensive case management and a full network of support services.

-Haven house is a temporary safe house for women and children fleeing human trafficking.
-To bridge the gap between crisis housing and RRH, the YWCA Haven House provides victims of human trafficking a safe place to reside and receive supportive services until they are placed in their own apartment through RRH.
-The average stay time is between 30 to 60 days.
+Haven House is a temporary safe house for women and children fleeing human trafficking.
+To bridge the gap between crisis housing and Rapid Rehousing, the YWCA Haven House provides victims of human trafficking a safe place to reside and receive supportive services until they are placed in their own apartment through RRH.
 During their stay in the temporary shelter, participants will continue to receive crisis advocacy, trauma informed counseling and other supportive services.